 Develop your empathy and emotional intelligence.
 The Patriarchy has assured us that it’s OK for us not to know how to manage our emotions.
 Ignore this and dive in.
 First you need to be able to sense emotions in yourself and other people.
+Start by observing and challenge your ingrained habit of quelling and suppressing your feelings.
 Then you need to be able to discern what these emotions are (Beyond “I’m upset” or “it doesn’t feel good”) Then you need to be able to understand why these emotions are present, and formulate an intelligent, compassionate, useful, timely, healthy, loving response.
 Then you need to be able to express this response well.
 Then you have to be able to receive feedback and self-reflect on the whole process.

 Take ownership of the healthy development and expression of your own sexuality.
 Explore more ethical porn,(Check out Erika Lust and thank me later) or give it up altogether.
 Understand that sexuality, like gender, is fluid and can evolve over time.
 Ensure that the way you engage in sex, from masturbation to flirtation, to sex, is in integrity with your own values.
 Make sure you are getting the touch you naturally desire as a human.
 Longer hugs, cuddle parties, massages, social dancing, and acroyoga are all good alternatives to hookups.
 Taking responsibility for the development of your own sexuality is neither perverted, nor shallow, nor optional.

-Listen to women and queer people and default to believing what they tell you. especially when they are talking about any of this.
-Say less and listen more in conversations with women and queer people.
+Listen to women, femmes and queer people and default to believing what they tell you. especially when they are talking about any of this.
+Say less and listen more in conversations with women, femmes and queer people.
 They see a side of the world you will never see.
 Their stories are real and their pain is real.
 Recognize your own power and privilege, learn from them and support them.
 Don’t believe that because you’re also marginalized or a survivor that you cannot inflict pain or oppress others.

 Don’t expect applause for being a decent human being.
 Just because the world is filled with assholes doesn’t mean you deserve kudos for not being one.
 You don’t get cookies for trying to be an ally, and you don’t even get them when you’re an effective ally.
 It’s never a woman or queer person’s job to assure you that you’re “one of the good ones.”
 True allyship doesn’t require an audience or public acknowledgment.
 Do what you know is right and then shut up about it.
 Trumpeting how great a man you are undermines your mission.